plenoptic-org/plenoptic/docs/tutorials/intro/MAD_Competition_1.md

 :class: dropdown note

 When synthesizing an image, we often want to constrain the range of its pixels to be in a pre-specified range.
-By default, `MADCompetition` constraints pixels to be in the `[0, 1]` range.
-To achieve this, `MADCompetition` uses a penalty function that penalizes the pixels that fall out of said range, which gets added to the loss function.
+By default, {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` constraints pixels to be in the `[0, 1]` range.
+To achieve this, the class uses a penalty function that penalizes the pixels that fall out of said range, which gets added to the loss function.

-Custom penalty functions can be passed to `MADCompetition` using the argument `penalty_function`.
+Custom penalty functions can be passed to {class}`MADCompetition <plenoptic.synthesize.mad_competition.MADCompetition>` using the argument `penalty_function`.
 The code below shows an example where a custom penalty function is used to to constrain the synthesized images to be in the `[0, 255]` range.